 Afterschool programs continue to be a source of support to the children and families in their community as they adapt to the challenging circumstances and stressors created by the pandemic.
-We've gathered together research (survey results and fact sheets) on Covid's impact as well as resources & examples highlighting ways programs have helped provide meals, community connections, and support for essential workers.
+We've gathered together research (survey results and fact sheets) on COVID's impact as well as resources and examples highlighting ways programs have helped provide meals, community connections, and support for essential workers.

 Issue brief: How Afterschool is Supporting Learning and Recovery During COVID-19

 This issue brief explores the range of ways in which afterschool programs have responded to the needs of their community and placed the well-being and safety of children and families at the forefront of program efforts.

 - YMCA of Metro Atlanta: Providing care for the children of essential workers

 - Valley Heights Community Education and ourBRIDGE for KIDS: Providing critical supports to underserved communities

 - Irwin A and Robert D Goodman Community Center and Breakthrough Miami: Keeping kids engaged in learning